21Sandesh/HTTP-Client-Server-Connection-using-TCP-IP/README.md

 ### Firewall
 1. Open Terminal
-2. Check the status - 'sudo ufw status'
+2. Check the status - sudo ufw status
-3. Allow the Port - 'sudo ufw allow PORT_NUMBER' (PORT_NUMBER = Port You are using)
+3. Allow the Port - `sudo ufw allow PORT_NUMBER` (PORT_NUMBER = Port You are using)
-4. Allow incoming traffic on Port - 'sudo pacman -S ufw'
+4. Allow incoming traffic on Port - `sudo pacman -S ufw`
-5. Restart the firewall - 'sudo ufw enable'
+5. Restart the firewall - `sudo ufw enable`
-6. To check the Status - 'sudo ufw status'
+6. To check the Status - `sudo ufw status`